sourceclear/cron-builder/README.md

 // '5,35 * * * *'
 ```

-Or if you'd prefer to dd or remove values one at a time, use `addValue` and `removeValue`.
+Or if you'd prefer to add or remove values one at a time, use `addValue` and `removeValue`.
 These methods build or take away from what is currently set:
 ```JavaScript
 cronExp.addValue('hour', '2');
 cronExp.addValue('monthOfTheYear', '4');